 Then use the deployment assistants to help you deploy the Enterprise application.
-For more information on the WebLogic Server Administration Console, see the Oracle WebLogic Server Administration Console Online Help.
+See Enterprise Applications in the Oracle WebLogic Server Administration Console Online Help.

-3.10 Browsing to the WSDL of the Web Service
+Browsing to the WSDL of the Web Service

 You can display the WSDL of the web service in your browser to ensure that it has deployed correctly.